HATE CRIMES

 WOMEN's health

-I am a woman, an advocate for survivors of domestic violence, and a defender of reproductive rights.
-Women should not have to argue for autonomy over our bodies.
+I am an advocate for survivors of domestic violence, and a defender of reproductive rights.
 Every woman should be able to make personal decisions about the full range of reproductive health care options.
 In 2020, I supported the ROE Act, which removed unnecessary barriers to reproductive healthcare.
-I plan to continue to work toward a brighter, safer, and more equal Massachusetts for all women.
+I will continue to defend women’s rights in the face of actions by the federal government.

 VETERANS

 Our veterans have earned our respect and admiration.
-During the pandemic, the loss of so many veterans at the Holyoke Soldiers Home was a terrible tragedy; I have joined my colleagues to advocate for reforms and to fund improvements to the Soldiers’ Home.
-I will continue to fight for veterans’ benefits, and I am committed to supporting them with the help they need and deserve, including health care and mental health services, education, and housing assistance.
+During the pandemic, the loss of so many veterans at the Holyoke Soldiers Home was a terrible tragedy.
+I have joined my colleagues to advocate for reforms and to fund improvements to the Soldiers’ Home.
+I support expanding veterans’ benefits, while making them more accessible.
+Veterans are under attack, but in Massachusetts we will fight to ensure they have health care and mental health services, education, and housing assistance.

 HEALTH CARE

-I am committed to making health care more affordable and accessible to all, because I believe essential health care is a human right.
+I am committed to making health care more affordable and accessible, because health care is a human right.
 As your representative, I advocate for a health insurance system that guarantees access and lowers the cost of health care.
 I support controlling the rising costs of medication, expanding the definition of affordability to include other out-of-pocket costs such as copays and deductibles, and allowing for a public option for individuals and small businesses.
+Additionally, I favor establishing a higher care worker minimum wage.

 covid-19

-The COVID-19 pandemic has impacted each of us individually, our communities, and our Commonwealth.
 Throughout the pandemic, my office sent out COVID-19 newsletters to keep my constituents updated on news and resources available to them.
-In addition, I have sponsored multiple bills to protect frontline healthcare workers, increase unemployment insurance benefits for low wage workers, and provide emergency tax relief to workers who collected unemployment during the pandemic.
-I am determined to build back from the damage of COVID-19, and I will continue work to restore our vibrant community.
+In addition, I sponsored multiple bills to protect frontline healthcare workers, increase unemployment insurance benefits for low wage workers, and provide emergency tax relief to workers who collected unemployment during the pandemic.
+Constituents can depend on me to respond, and provide information and resources needed, during any health or federal emergency.

 ANIMAL PROTECTION

-I am an animal lover and a proud dog mom, so protecting animals is very important to me.
-I co-sponsored An Act to protect animals from convicted abusers to make sure that convicted abusers are not allowed to be in possession of an animal or engage in an occupation or volunteer position where they would be working with animals.
-This bill would prohibit convicted animal abusers from owning or having contact with animals for a reasonable period of time with 5 years minimum for first-time offenders, and 15 years minimum for subsequent offenses.
+I am an animal lover and a proud dog mom, so protecting animals is personal for me.
+I co-sponsored a bill to protect animals from convicted abusers to make sure that convicted abusers are not allowed to be in possession of an animal or engage in an occupation or volunteer position where they would be working with animals.
 I have also added a provision in another bill to protect pets from those convicted of sexual assault.

 survivors' rights